iGovDirect/Security-Review/README.md

 4. The system injects the SHA 3 hash into the bitcoin blockchain
 5. The system makes the voting files available for anybody to audit and compare the hash against

-### Known Security Threats
+### Security Threats

-There are many scenarios, but below are a few.
+There are many, many scenarios, but below are a few examples.
 The threat level will naturally correlate to the number of voters and members.
-Listed from medium to low risk.
+Listed from medium to low risk (due to the level of work required for the attacker).

 **Scenario:** Attacker uses open source intelligence (OSINT) to find targets (developers)